Our easy-to-follow guide to growing cherry tomatoes will help you focus your time and attention on the areas that

 For smaller cherry tomatoes in pots (for example, hanging planters), we use regular potting soil mixed with compost.
 These containers typically hold less soil and will need watering more often.

-For container cherry tomatoes where the containers are larger, we use a mixture of compost and potting soil mixed with 5-20% peat moss, perlite, or vermiculite.
+For container cherry tomatoes where the containers are larger, we use a mixture of compost and potting soil mixed with 5-20% perlite or vermiculite.
 These containers hold more soil, and we must ensure that the soil holds moisture and drains well.
 You do not want tomato plants to sit in wet soil.

 Growing cherry tomatoes in regular garden soil mixed with compost will work.
 And yes, you will have sweet and juicy tomatoes to harvest.
 But for container gardening where we use larger containers that hold more soil, it is advisable to add for example Perlite or coarse sand to ensure that the soil drains well.

 2. Next, we transplant the tomato plants into pots, grow bags, hanging planters, or containers.

 Smaller-sized plants are selected for our hanging planters, and most other plants end up in pots or smaller-sized grow bags.
 Support the tomatoes with stakes or tomato cages as needed.